binilg/LinearRegression_using_SGD/README.md

 nb02 has the same script in the ipynb format whcih has the results generated

-ML_solution_presentation.pptx has the solutioning for the problems mentions in slided
+ML_solution_presentation.pptx has the solutioning for the problems mentioned